rcaspart/HAF-DAMe-2019/introduction.md

-> Essentially every software project having more than one developer is a collaborative project

-Benedikt Hegner on Collaborative Software Development, GridKa School 2017, 28.08.2017 <!-- .element: class="fragment" -->
+# Writing Maintainable Software

 --

 # Introduction

-For us, *collaborative software development* already starts with you
+For me the need for *maintainable software* already starts with you

 ... and your future you! <!-- .element: class="fragment" -->